MatheweB/WiseExplorer/README.md

 # Wise Explorer

-A pattern-based learning model for General Game Playing that explores both promising and unpromising paths to master any N-player game.
+A multiagent learning model in General Game Playing that explores both promising and unpromising paths to succeed in any N-player game.

 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 ## Overview

 Wise Explorer takes a unique approach to Monte Carlo Tree Search (MCTS) by deliberately exploring not just the most promising branches, but also the *least* promising ones.
-This dual-exploration strategy enables rapid pattern recognition without heuristics, training data, or game-specific knowledge.
+This dual-exploration strategy enables pattern recognition without heuristics, training data, or game-specific knowledge.

 **Key Features:**
 - **Zero prior knowledge required** — no heuristics, no training data